3 Special Dishes of Dalat Food That You Must Try

-Dalat foods is one of the attractions that highlight the city on the map of Vietnamese cuisine.
-Beside the must eat ones which make the name of the city, the locals keep updating the menu of food in Dalat.
-And here are the three dishes that I just found, which added to the menu to make you a Dalat food tour in one day.
+Dalat food is one of the attractions that highlight the city on the map of Vietnamese cuisine.
+Besides the must-eat ones that make the name of the city, the locals keep updating the menu of food in Dalat.
+And here are the three dishes that I just found, which were added to the menu to make you a Dalat food tour in one day.

 1. Bánh Căn Nhà Chung

 If you have a chance to go to Dalat City, one of the dishes that you can’t miss is Bánh Căn Nhà Chung.

 In Vietnam, Bánh Căn is a specialty in Nha Trang, Phan Rang, and Dalat.
 Bánh Căn in the coastal areas has a crust made from mixed rice flour with egg yolk, added shrimp, sliced pork, or seafood above.
 A meal is served with raw vegetables and sweet and sour fish sauce.
 Differently from Nha Trang and Phan Rang, Bánh Căn in Dalat City is processed more simply with a unique sauce that raises an unforgettable taste.
 To elaborate, let’s see what we have with the one in Dalat food menu.

 Find The Outstanding Bánh Căn Restaurant of Dalat

 One of the famous places that are highly recommended to visitors is ‘Bánh Căn Nhà Chung’, located at no. 1 Nhà Chung Street, Ward 3, Dalat City.